guinslym/aso_up_and_running/README.md

-# asmallorange_app_up_and_running
+# ASO_up_and_running
-List of steps to create app (Django/Rails/Sinatra/...) on asmallorange shared hosting server.
+List of steps to create apps (Django/Rails/Sinatra/...) on asmallorange shared hosting server.

 1. Python